isawesom3/monstertruck/README.md

 * click on **Import** then click on **Import URL**
 * paste **https://github.com/isawesom3/monstertruck** and click import

+## Instructions

+When you start you'll be moving, and there are obstacles you can jump over by pressing space or A.

 ## Blocks preview

 This image shows the blocks code from the last commit in master.